 All patrons must arrive and remain fully clothed, including shirts and shoes.
 If you have any questions, please call 248-634-5552.

-Patrons over 18 years old are permitted to smoke cigarettes in designated areas.
+Patrons over 18 years old are permitted to smoke cigarettes.
+You may NOT smoke in pubs, enclosed buildings (Blackstone Castle, Crystal Palace, etc.), vendor booths and seating areas near stages.
 If you have any questions, please call 248-634-5552.

 Subscribe to our mailing list!